 Lay-up, dry: The process of saturation of reinforcing fabric with resin after the fabric has already been placed onto the host structure.

-Lay-up, wet: The process of on-site saturation of the reinforcement fabric with resin followed by application of the saturated fabric to the host structure to cure in-place.
+Lay-up, wet: The process of on-site saturation of the reinforcement fabric with resin, followed by application of the saturated fabric to the host structure to cure in-place.

-Polymer: The product of polymerization; more commonly a rubber or resin consisting of large molecules formed by polymerization.
+Polymer: The product of polymerization; more commonly, a rubber or resin consisting of large molecules formed by polymerization.

 Quasi-static: Loading that mimics dynamic loads but is slow enough that the inertial and strain-rate effects on the test specimen are negligible.